-This episode, Mak and G discuss why every business needs a budget, what to do when your business starts to earn money and how to invest profits back into your business.
+In this episode, Mak & G discuss why every business needs a budget, what to do when your business starts to earn money and how to invest profits back into your business.

-Mak and G have got their first customer for their new business and they’re excited!
+Mak &G have got their first customer for their new business and they’re excited!

-But before they go out splashing that new cash they need to properly plan what they’re going to do with their companies profit.
+But before they go out spending that new cash they need to properly plan what they’re going to do with their company’s profit.

-This episode, Mak and G look at what companies spend their profits on, the importance of having a budget for your business, and how to invest your profits to make them grow…
+In this episode, Mak & G look at what companies spend their profits on, the importance of having a budget for your business, and how to invest your profits to make them grow…

 “If you invest in the stock market you spend money on buying a stock because you think you’ll sell it for more in the future at a profit.” – G